naturomics/CapsLayer/README.md

 ```

 > **Note:**
-> We are considering to write a paper for this project, but before that, cite the above Bibtex entry.
+> We are considering to write a paper for this project, but before that, please cite the above Bibtex entry if you find it helps.

 # License